neumann-d/ShutdownTimer/README.md

 # Shutdown Timer

+> An extended version of this GNOME shell extension is maintained by Deminder ([https://github.com/Deminder/ShutdownTimer](https://github.com/Deminder/ShutdownTimer)).
+You can install it from [https://extensions.gnome.org/extension/4372/shutdowntimer/](https://extensions.gnome.org/extension/4372/shutdowntimer/).

 Shutdown/suspend your device after a specific time.
 This extension adds a submenu to the status area.

 ![Screenshot](screenshot.png)